 When you want to grow saffron, the preparation of land is of great significance.
 In preparing the land to grow saffron, it is necessary to pay special attention.
-First, in suitable time in autumn or winter, the desired land is plowed deeply.
+First, at suitable times in autumn or winter, the desired land is plowed deeply.
 If the conditions are not suitable or access to a tractor is not possible, plowing can be done in late spring or early July.

-In preparing the land in the traditional way, in early spring, after the spring rains stop, the land is plowed with Iranian plows.
+In traditionally preparing the land, in early spring, after the spring rains stop, the land is plowed with Iranian plows.
 After 10-15 days, the land is plowed again.
 If the land has clods, open the plow and crush the clods by trowel.
 After two or three weeks, they plow the land again twice in perpendicular directions.
 Before the third plowing, spread rotten animal manure.
 By doing this job, the land is partially cleared of weeds as well as the creation of a suitable substrate for cultivation.

 Bulb selection and saffron cultivation time:

 Saffron bulbs can be planted from the time of autumn (early June to mid-October, but it is better to avoid planting bulbs in late July and early August.
-Because at this time the air and soil is very hot and it is possible that the moisture of the bulb goes away.
+Because at this time the air and soil are very hot and the moisture of the bulb may go away.
 According to research conducted by the Khorasan Industrial Research Center, the best time to plant is in June.

 Type and amount of saffron bulb cultivation:

-As mentioned, saffron is propagated by stem tubers, which are full bulb and its size varies from a hazelnut to a walnut.
+As mentioned, saffron is propagated by stem tubers, which are full bulbs and its size varies from hazelnut to walnut.
 Selected bulbs should be larger, healthier, free of wounds and scratches, and free of any disease.

 Saffron bulb planting operation:

-To plant saffron bulbs, first dig holes in a row with a shovel and put 3-15 bulbs inside each hole.
-Depth of saffron bulbs planting can be 15-20 cm and when planting the bulbs, the head should be facing up.
+To plant saffron bulbs, first, dig holes in a row with a shovel and put 3-15 bulbs inside each hole.
+The depth of saffron bulbs planting can be 15-20 cm and when planting the bulbs, the head should be facing up.
 Saffron bulbs at a depth of 20 cm in winter are protected from cold and frost and other environmental stresses and in summer from heat.